-Application Applied

-Explanation on application of the practice The Notice dated 29 April 2022 for the 20th AGM which is scheduled to be held on 10 June 2022 was given to shareholders 41 clear days prior to the meeting, more than the minimum mandated period of 28 days required per this Practice and 21 days as required under MMLR.
-The provision of a longer notice period allows the shareholders to have sufficient time to consider the resolutions and make informed voting decisions during the general meeting.
-Similarly, the Board is committed to providing the notice of the forthcoming 21st AGM to the shareholders at least 28 days prior to the meeting.
-Such requirement is included in Paragraph 10 (c) of the Board Charter.
-The notice of the 21st AGM will be disseminated in both electronic format (made available on Bursa Securities' website and Company's website) and hardcopy.
-The notice of the annual general meeting.
+Application : Applied Explanation on : application of the practice The Notice of the 22nd AGM, dated 30 April 2024, which is scheduled to be held on 26 June 2024 was given to shareholders 57 clear days prior to the meeting.
+This exceeds the minimum notice period of 28 days as required under this Practice and 21 days as required by MMLR.
+The extended notice period allows the shareholders to have sufficient time to consider the resolutions and make informed decisions when casting votes at the AGM.
+In addition, the Notice of EGM dated 29 May 2024, which is scheduled to be held on the same day as the 22nd AGM was issued to shareholders 28 clear days in accordance with this Practice.
+Similarly, the Board is committed to providing the notice of the forthcoming Twenty-Third AGM ("23rd AGM") to the shareholders at least 28 days prior to the meeting.
+Such requirement is included in Paragraph 10 (c) of the Board Charter .
+The notice of the 23rd AGM will be disseminated in both electronic format (made available on Bursa Securities' website and Company's website) and hardcopy.
+The notice of the AGM includes explanatory notes in relation to the agenda items tabled at the AGM and includes the following information: Date, time and venue or mode of the meeting.
 Ordinary and special business (if any) that are tabled for approval and explanatory notes and information on the agenda items to be approved.
-Notes on the voting rights and procedures for shareholders to exercise their rights to appoint a proxy in relation to the general

-Explanation for departure

-Large companies are requ to complete the columns ired to complete the columns below.
-Non-large companies are encouraged below.
+Notes on the voting rights and procedures for shareholders to exercise their rights to appoint a proxy in relation to the general meeting.
+Explanation for : departure Large companies are re- quired to complete the columns below.
+Non-large companies are e columns below.

-Measure

-Timeframe